-3. One could eat salmon or tunafish to provide vitamin D. However, I do not recommend these fish because they contain too much mercury.
+3. One could eat salmon or tunafish to provide vitamin D. However, we cannot recommend these fish because they contain much too much mercury.
 Sardines are much better.

 4. Any brand of sardines is fine.
-Boneless sardines have the least mercury, and I think they are the best for this reason.
+Boneless sardines have the least mercury.

 5. Raw dairy products contain some vitamin D, but the amount is variable, so I would not trust this source of vitamin D.

 6. Vitamin D supplements are either made from fish oil, or another good one is made from lanolin.
 This is an oily substance in the skin of sheep and some other animals.
 Removing some lanolin does not harm the animal at all.

 Rarely, if a person cannot take these, there is a prescription form of vitamin D, called vitamin D2.
 It is not nearly as good as standard, natural vitamin D, also called vitamin D3.
 However, it will help prevent cancer, diabetes and a host of other health problems.

 7. Recently, I have found that some brands of vitamin D supplements are not working well enough, even if the vitamin D blood test indicates it does.
 I would avoid the emulsified vitamin D supplements.
 I suggest the Endomet brand (from lanolin).

 Using a near infrared light sauna, by the way, is nothing like tanning.
 It does not cause a tan because the lamps do not produce much ultraviolet rays, and those it produces are supposed to be filtered out by the reddish coloring of the glass or coating on the bulb.